yellenlab/SmartScope/guide.md

     # the camera frame, and the spacing of the apartments
     NUMBER_OF_APTS_IN_FRAME_X = 5
     NUMBER_OF_APTS_IN_FRAME_Y = 4

+    # This is the first imaging position relaitve to the first alignment mark
+    FIRST_POSITION = (1066.2, 266.0)
 ```
 ```
 # Add to App.py